pakshuang/ai-chat-survey/docs/tech-report.md

 - By leveraging platforms like [Inari](https://www.ycombinator.com/launches/Kpg-inari-ai-powered-product-discovery-and-feedback-analytics), which is designed for AI-powered feedback analytics, organizations can enhance their understanding of customer feedback, ultimately driving product development and enhancement.

 ### Local LLMs
-- In the modern data-centric environment, companies prioritize safeguarding sensitive information while enhancing operational efficiency.
+In the modern data-centric environment, companies prioritize safeguarding sensitive information while enhancing operational efficiency.
 To achieve these goals, leveraging Local Language Models (LLMs) becomes crucial.

-- While LLMs are accessible via APIs, relying solely on external services can pose risks, especially if these APIs cease to provide LLM support, causing disruptions.

-- Furthermore, maintaining data privacy is paramount for companies, making it essential to avoid sharing sensitive information with external API providers when interacting with a model.
+While LLMs are accessible via APIs, relying solely on external services can pose risks, especially if these APIs cease to provide LLM support, causing disruptions.
+Furthermore, maintaining data privacy is paramount for companies, making it essential to avoid sharing sensitive information with external API providers when interacting with a model.
 Deploying LLMs internally helps mitigate these risks and ensures data remains secure within the organization's infrastructure.

-- We have written a document for users to use a local LLM  with our app.
-Refer to [localisation.md](localisation.md).
+We have written a skeleton for this future extension.
+In particular, we have provided a working [finetuning script](https://github.com/pakshuang/ai-chat-survey/blob/main/scripts/finetuning/GPTQLoRA-script.py) for GPTQ-quantised LLMs using a GPU, as well as a dockerised container that has access to a GPU and can load a localised LLM.
+We have also written a document for users to use the finetuning scripts and running the docker container.
+Please refer to [localisation.md](https://github.com/pakshuang/ai-chat-survey/blob/main/docs/localisation.md).

+The LLM scene is constantly evolving.
+On April 18, 2024, Meta released llama-3, a very capable open-source LLM.
+Llama-3 comes in two sizes, 70b and 8b.
+The 8b model is the most capable open-source model for its weight class, to date.
+To speak of its impressiveness, as of 24 April 2024, it is currently (ranked 14 in the Overall category on the Chatbot Arena)[https://chat.lmsys.org/?leaderboard], a leaderboard where human evaluators rate the effectiveness of LLMs against one another.
+The 8-billion parameter model performs much above its weight class and ranks alongside Mistral-Medium (rank 14), Gemini 1.0 Pro (Dev API) (rank 21), both of which are much larger closed-source models.
+GPT-3.5-Turbo-0613 is ranked 25.

+The 70-billion parameter version is also very impressive.
+As of 24 April 2024, it has a rank of 6 in the Overall category, above two snapshots of GPT-4 (GPT-4-0314: rank 9, GPT-4-0613: rank 12) and Claude 3 Sonnet (rank 7).

+Such improvements are certain to keep coming, and it would be a good idea to keep on the lookout for upcoming models.
+A good place to source for good models would be:
+(Chatbot Arena)[https://chat.lmsys.org/?leaderboard] - A site where human evaluators rate the effectiveness of LLMs in general or specific tasks like coding

+(Open LLM leaderboard)[https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard] - A site where LLMs are rated on a variety of benchmarks like TruthfulQA (A dataset that evaluates on mitigating falsehoods).

 ## Conclusion